titouan-dionet/gammarus-phosphorum/README.md

 > Dionet T., Cherif M., Billoir E., Felten V., Coulaud R. and Danger M. (in prep.).
 Testing the Growth Rate Hypothesis at the population level: fast growing populations of *Gammarus fossarum* do not necessarily exhibit the highest phosphorus contents.
 [DOI to be completed after acceptance]

-Preprint available at: [DOI BioRxiv to be completed]
+Preprint available at: [HAL identifier to be completed]

 This code is archived at Software Heritage:
 [![SWH](https://archive.softwareheritage.org/badge/origin/https://github.com/titouan-dionet/gammarus-phosphorum/)](https://archive.softwareheritage.org/browse/origin/?origin_url=https://github.com/titouan-dionet/gammarus-phosphorum)